clariusdev/cloud/README.md

 # Notifications

-If you wish to receive real-time notifications whenever one of your customers uploads an exam, you can [register a notification webhook](#api-key-authentication).
+If you wish to receive real-time notifications whenever one of your customers uploads an exam, you can register a notification webhook using the [settings update API](#settings-viewupdate-api).

 ## Webhook requirements